ourzora/nft-components/README.md

 Zora's NFT components allow you to easily create your own gallery or auction house with zNFT infrastructure.

-This library provides the front-end display components to compliment `@zoralabs/nft-hooks`.
+This library provides the front-end display components on top of the [`@zoralabs/nft-hooks`](https://github.com/ourzora/nft-hooks) data-fetching library;

 This library works alongside the Zora [auction house](https://zora.mirror.xyz/9mQ9AeJK84USTnQ9eBY4Sc7s1bi0N8RoZd3Oy4q82FM) ([code](https://github.com/ourzora/auction-house)) allows for DAOs and individuals to run their own decentralized auction house.
 Currently, only zNFTs are supported by this library but plans are to add in support for arbitary NFTs.